TempeHS/2025CT_Zaif.K_Name/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the [Zaif Khan] License - see the LICENSE.md file for details

 ## Acknowledgments